Gospel

 Opportunities for group discussion and personal prayer

-• What are the things that have lead you to search for the complete truth?
+- What has led you to search for the complete truth?

-• There are many different images that people have of God.
-God can be a distant, cosmic figure, something of a Santa Claus from whom we ask favours, or someone to turn to only in times of trouble.
-Explore together some of the ways you have thought about God during your life.
+- People have many different images of God.
+He can be a distant, cosmic figure, or something of a Santa Claus from whom we ask favours, or someone we turn to only in times of trouble.
+Explore some of the ways you have thought about God during your life.
 Has your understanding changed over time?
-What have been the significant moments that have led you to a new understanding of God?
+What are some significant moments in your life that have led you to a new understanding of God?

-• Start and end each day with a sign of the cross this week.
+- This week, start and end each day with a sign of the cross.
 Contemplate the meaning of this action and live each day ‘in God’s name’.

-• One beautiful prayer to the Trinity is:
+- One beautiful prayer to the Trinity is the following:

 Glory be to the Father,